Eve Online: Corporations and alliances

 Players can organize themselves into corporations (similar to guilds or clans in other MMOs).
 Corporations are run by one chief executive officer (CEO) who controls the corporation's assets.
 The CEO assigns roles to corporation members such as director, accountant and personnel manager.
 Corporations may also band together to form alliances.
 Corporations and alliances come in different shapes and sizes.
 Some player groups write press releases about new business openings and send out IPO information to potential in-game venture capital investors.
 Alliances can control enough star systems that their territory can be plotted on the Eve Online game map.
-Alliances based in lawless space often form unofficial political power blocs with other alliances.
-These power blocs are typically referred to as "coalitions".
-Unlike formally established alliances, coalitions are similar in nature to Japanese keiretsu – an informal 'business arrangement' in which several corporations band together to provide mutual financial, military and/or industrial support.

 Corporations take up numerous business models such as mining, manufacturing or "ratting" (hunting NPC pirates for their bounties and loot).
 Corporations can levy income taxes on their members, which skim off a percentage of every member's earnings.
 Many corporations offer a variety of benefits to their members, such as free or discounted ships, equipment, formal training, and organized corporate group operations.

 Among the many activities that corporations can organize is piracy.
 Actions considered piracy generally involve breaking the in-game law, and can come in a variety of forms.
 Pirates may camp stargates waiting for other players to arrive, attack players operating in asteroid belts or hunt for players carrying out an NPC agent-assigned mission.
 Because these activities are considered to be "illegal" within the game mechanics, pirate characters often will have low security status and may even be branded as outlaws by CONCORD.
 Likewise, victims of overt piracy may retaliate without intervention from CONCORD, often via an expressed right to destroy the pirate ship (i.e., "kill right").
 Although piracy activities are "illegal" within the game universe, they are not against the rules of the game, i.e., there will only be in-game retaliation and punishment for them.

 Illegally attacking another player in secure space will result in a loss of security standing; CONCORD, the interstellar NPC police, will arrive shortly to destroy the aggressor's ship.
 There are, however, legal ways to attack other players in high-security space.

 Whole corporations and whole alliances can officially declare war on (or "war-dec") other corporations or alliances for a weekly fee, permitting all members of the involved corporations or alliances to attack each other without loss of security status or the intervention of CONCORD.
 The weekly fee can be eliminated if the war declaration is reciprocated.
 War declarations will clearly flag a player's enemies, so that players can determine who can legally attack and be attacked.